pvelll/pvelll/README.md

 I'm currently studying at the Faculty of Radiophysics and Computer Technologies, specializing in Computer Security.

 ## My Interests
-I'm particularly interested in Android application development, using either Java or Kotlin.
+I'm particularly interested in development client or server applications using Kotlin.
 I love the challenge of creating efficient, user-friendly apps that make people's lives easier.

 ## Connect with Me
 Feel free to reach out to me through any of the following platforms